Mohan18R/TV-Shows-Scraper/README.md

 # TV-Shows-Scraper
-This Python script scrapes the top 100 TV shows list from Empire Online's website and saves the titles to a TXT file.
+This Python script scrapes the top 100 TV shows list from a website and saves the titles to a TXT file.